Skip to content

 • Double ended dreads are for the rest, for a thicker effect.

-Tip 3: Learn several installation techniques
+✅ Tip 3: Ensure proper installation

-Tip 4: Plan sectioning to determine how many dreads you will need
+✅ Tip 4: Plan sectioning to determine how many dreads you will need

 Plan where you want to install the wool dreadlocks, and how your hair will be sectioned.
 Always have a couple of dreads in extra, as you will braid each set in several times.